antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 Services written using ASP.NET Core will have their listening ports assigned randomly if not explicitly configured.
 This is useful to avoid common issues like port conflicts.

 ### Running multiple services
 Instead of just a single application, suppose we have a multi-application scenario where our frontend project now needs to communicate with a backend project.
+If you haven't already, stop the existing `tye run` command using `Ctrl + C`.

 1. Create a backend API that the frontend will call inside of the `microservices/` folder.